spartako82/graphene-telegram-bot/README.md

   https://core.telegram.org/bots
   * For Slack:
   https://api.slack.com/bot-users
-  * change conf.json with the new token and the url
+  * change conf.json with the new token and the wallet url

 # Run
 ```